bzaikia/Juno_Minify/README.md

 * It does not happen immediately after installing.
 It will be trigger nightly at 0AM by magento cron

+* when you update some file and want to re-minify those file, just trigger the cache flush via admin (select all item on cache manage page and flush them all)

 contact me for any support: hieu@junowebdesign.com